 You can keep it a sealed container for up to a month.
 But the longer it stays in the freezer, the less creamy and more icy it will become.
 If it’s spent longer than a day in your freezer, make sure to remove it from the freezer about 30 minutes before you plan on enjoying it.

 Never miss a recipe!

 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!

 - 2 cups Greek yogurt, plain, full fat

 - 1/4 cup honey*

 - Place the yogurt, honey and vanilla in your food processor’s bowl.

-- Using a spatula, transfer the mixture into a square 9-inch pan.
+- Using a spatula, transfer the mixture to a square 9-inch glass baking dish.
 Cover with cling wrap, and freeze for 45 minutes.

-- Remove the pan from the freezer, Use a spatula to stir the already-frozen edges into the still-soft center, then use a whisk to mix everything together until smooth.
+- Remove the pan from the freezer.
+Use a rubber spatula to stir the already-frozen edges into the still-soft center, then spread evenly again.